 Additional interest insured refers to another person or entity listed on a policyholder’s auto insurance policy, which provides them protection under the policy.

 For example, if you are currently leasing your vehicle, you may be required to list your leasing company as an additional interest insured to protect the company in the event of any future accidents or lawsuits.
-In some cases, parents may also list their teenage drivers on their policies as additional interest insured.

 A term often used to refer to the other party’s insurance company.

 An agent, or insurance agent, sells insurance coverage to customers like you.
 They also help to manage your policy in the event you have a question or need to make a change, like adding additional coverage.

 An alteration to the basic policy contract.
 This is not to be confused with an endorsement, which adds to a policy.

 Amendments are changes to your policy typically initiated by the company.
 For example, if state laws change and increase the required bodily injury limits, the insurance company may process an amendment to your policy to match the changes.

 Antitheft recovery systems consist of concealed electronic devices installed in your vehicle.
 In the event your vehicle is stolen, this device may be activated and emit a signal that is used to locate your vehicle.
 Drivers of vehicles with antitheft recovery systems installed may qualify for a discount on their auto insurance policy.

 The Antique Automobile Club of America defines antique cars as any vehicle more than 45 years old.

 A process, performed by an impartial expert, that determines the value of property, or the extent of damage to the property.